talamh/Minetest-Image-Audit-Deeper/README.md

 # Minetest-Image-Audit-Deeper

-WIP: No actual auditing implemented.
+WIP: No actual auditing implemented yet.

-currently only downloads the jar files we will need:
+currently only downloads the jar files we will need, and indexes the contained image files into groups based on size.

 edit the list "check_against" in audit_deeper.py main() to select versions of interest, it only downloads version 1.8.9 by default